haleywm/PreferentialPoll/Teller/README.md

 }
 ```

 In the case of an error, a non zero value will be returned, and an error message will be printed over stderr.
-This message will hopefully be formatted in human readable text explaining the error that occured.
+This message will hopefully be formatted in human readable text explaining the error that occurred.